• School Nomination

 Nominees must submit an essay (English max.
 400 words; or Chinese max.
 600 characters) or a video presentation in English or Cantonese (3 minutes max.) describing their passion for performing arts and their achievements in this category.
 They should also reflect on how they have used their skills and accomplishments to contribute to wider society.
 This should mention:

-• How expertise in the performing arts helped them to achieve personal growth, and also drive positive change in their school or community in the past year
+• How your expertise in the performing arts contributed to your personal growth and driven positive community impact in the past year

 • Specific performance-related goals for the past year and any setbacks or difficulties encountered along the way

-• Key lessons learned from their experiences and how they can be applied to enact wider social impact and create a better tomorrow for all
+• Key lessons learned from your artistic journey and how these experiences empower you to lead others toward a more vibrant and better tomorrow for all

 • Awards and other forms of recognition